Human rights and duties

-1. There is a legitimate purpose for the respondent’s conduct related to its function
+1. There is a legitimate job-related purpose for the limitation, specification, or preference

-2. The respondent adopted the standard or acted in good faith, believing the standard or conduct is necessary to achieving the purpose
+2. The respondent adopted the limitation, specification or preference in good faith, believing it is necessary to achieving the purpose

-This means that the respondent adopted the standard or acted to accomplish its purpose, and did not mean to discriminate.
+This means that the respondent adopted the limitation, specification or preference to accomplish its job-related purpose, and did not mean to discriminate.
 In many cases, the complainant may not dispute that the respondent acted in good faith with no intent to discriminate.

-3. The respondent’s standard or conduct is reasonably necessary to the purpose, such that the respondent could not accommodate the complainant (or others sharing their characteristics) without undue hardship
+3. The limitation, specification, or preference is reasonably necessary to the purpose, such that the respondent could not accommodate the complainant (or others sharing their characteristics) without undue hardship

-This means that the respondent fulfilled its duty to accommodate.
+This means that the respondent fulfilled their duty to accommodate.
 To do so, the respondent must prove that it took all reasonable and practical steps to avoid the negative effect.

 This includes proving: